 Months of entry

-MA Arts and Lifestyle Journalism will equip you with the advanced skills you'll need for a successful career in journalism.
+MA Journalism: Arts and Lifestyle pathway will equip you with the advanced skills you'll need for a successful career in journalism.
 This course is taught at London College of Communication, at Elephant and Castle, part of University of the Arts London (UAL).

 The course covers journalism about art and mass and popular culture including painting, music, photography, literature, cinema, travel, and tells stories about societal changes that reflect the ways in which we live, work and see ourselves.